Elevating the profession of taxpayer representation

 To maintain the CTR™ credential each year, you will need to:

-- Complete no less than 20 hours of continuing education in taxpayer representation-specific topics as approved by the NACTR board.
+- Complete no less than 20 hours of continuing education in taxpayer representation-specific topics.

 How to Get Started

-CTR™ Course Equivalencies For Previous Fast Start Boot Camp Attendees
+CTR™ Course Equivalencies For 2015-2020 Boot Camp Attendees

-If you’re previously attended a Fast Start Boot Camp presented by Tax Marketing HQ/Tax Resolution Academy®, you are eligible for “advanced placement” in the CTR™ program based on the following course equivalencies to the boot camp:
+If you’re previously attended a tax resolution boot camp presented by Tax Marketing HQ/Tax Resolution Academy® in prior years, you are eligible for “advanced placement” in the CTR™ program based on the following course equivalencies to the boot camp:

 CTR-103: Mechanics of IRS Collections Case Work